Amanda Woodward (Melrose Place)

 Amanda Woodward is a fictional character on the primetime serial drama Melrose Place, portrayed by Heather Locklear.
 The character was brought onto the show in order to boost its ratings, a ploy that was successful.
 Amanda was brought back for The CW's 2009 reboot, but her appearance was not enough to prevent the show's cancellation.

 Entertainment Weekly named Amanda one of the 100 Greatest Characters of the Last 20 Years.
 AOL ranked her the 37th Most Memorable Female TV Character.
 She was also included in TV Guides list of the "best TV bitches", and their 2013 list of The 60 Nastiest Villains of All Time.
 In 2016, Rolling Stone ranked her #20 of their "40 Greatest TV Villains of All Time".

 Background

 Amanda Woodward is the daughter of Palmer Woodward and Hillary Michaels.
 She also has a half-brother, David Michaels.
-She had an unhappy childhood - her parents were abusive and neglectful, and growing up Amanda developed a "hard shell" and learned how to manipulate people so they couldn't hurt her.
+She had an unhappy childhood - her parents were abusive and neglectful, and growing up Amanda developed a "hard shell" and learned how to manipulate people so they could not hurt her.
 However, she retains a pleasant and compassionate side, which figures prominently into her character development.

 It was also revealed that Amanda's father, Palmer Woodward, was a petty criminal who was often absent from his daughter's life when she was a child.
 He was eventually murdered, and Amanda had to identify her father's body.
 Amanda graduated from The California Institute of the Arts before working at D&D.